linux-chenxing/linux-chenxing.org/cpu/aeon.md

 ### MIU/SPI flash

-Since this is an OpenRISC clone, it also inherits the fact that the exception vectors are starting from a fixed memory address
+Same as in OpenRISC, the exception vectors are fixed at memory address 0x00000000.
-0x00000000, with offset 0x100 being **Reset**, 0x800 being **External interrupt**, etc.

 #### Housekeeping deal

-For a housekeeper it is important because you are the only one who runs now, and so you start from the SPI flash mapping.
+For a housekeeper it is important because you are the only one who runs now (a scenario when the PM51 runs **earlier** is not counted), and so the SPI flash is mapped in by default.

 And since the MIU and SPI flash mappings should start at the same address (to have the reset vector point to a valid startup code, and to be able to handle exceptions&interrupts in a app), to copy data from the SPI flash the [BDMA](/ip/bdma.md) should be used as the MIU is totally inaccessible when the SPI flash is mapped there.